 How to Determine a Good VantageScore

 VantageScore 3.0 uses a credit score ranging from 300 to 850.
-A VantageScore credit score of 700 and above is considered good, while a score rating of 750 and above is deemed as excellent.
+A VantageScore of 700 and above is considered good, while one rating of 750 and above is deemed as excellent.
 VantageScore’s full range of credit scores include:

 - Very Poor: 300-549